Mercedes A 250 e hatchback review

 With 215bhp from the combined efforts of the engine and motor, the A 250 e is also pretty quick, getting from 0-62mph in 6.6 seconds.
 In electric mode, it'll let you accelerate quite briskly too, up to a top speed of 87mph before the petrol engine kicks in.
 Power is fed to the front wheels by an eight-speed automatic gearbox, which can be a little jerky, even in electric-only mode.
 Handling is confidence-inspiring, with plenty of grip and reactive steering, despite the extra weight of the hybrid powertrain.

 Available in AMG Line trim, or Executive, Premium and Premium Plus, the A 250 e is well-equipped from the off, with alloy wheels and LED headlights.
 Interior quality is first-rate, and looks especially good when two 12.3-inch screens are fitted side-by-side across the dashboard.
 Mercedes' MBUX infotainment system will feel familiar to smartphone users, with a similar interface and voice controls that use artificial intelligence to recognise questions like "Where's the nearest Italian restaurant?".

 We know safety is up to scratch thanks to a five-star Euro NCAP crash test result.
-Reliability is still unknown, and respondents to our Driver Power survey tend to find Mercedes servicing rather expensive.
+Reliability is decent, and respondents to our Driver Power owner satisfaction survey seem to be pretty happy in their A-Classes.